What is Preventive Maintenance?

 What is Shutdown Maintenance?

 Process industries run continuously and thus isolated preventive maintenance without impacting the more extensive operations is difficult.
 Planned maintenance for such sectors involves a shutdown of the entire services to facilitate the preventive maintenance activities.
+Shut down maintenance is referred to as Turn Around maintenance (TAM) also.

 The scale of operations, complexities and interdependencies demand a great deal of planning to determine what needs to be shut down and in what sequence, and what must be done during the shutdown, what may be done to restart the plant and resume operations, including contingency plans, and what can be done after the restart.